swatcat02981-hue/Credit-Risk-Analysis-Probability-of-Default-from-Lending-Club-Loan-Dataset-/README.md

 When we considering a result from correlation heat map found that interest_rate and grade have a high correlation between each of them and also has a high value of variance inflation factor so, we consider to choose one of them out.
 Interest rate is continuous meanwhile, grade is ordinal catagorical, I prefer to keep an interest rate
 ## Modeling
 ### Model1: Logistic Regression
-The model was evaluated using a confusion matrix, classification report, ROC-AUC score and logistic regression results table.
+The model was evaluated using a confusion matrix, classification report, ROC-AUC score and logistic regression results table by choosing threshold at 0.486

 #### Confusion Matrix